saracoth/newdark-mods/README.md

 # newdark-mods

 Collection of example game modifications for NewDark-engine games (Thief 1/Gold, Thief 2, and System Shock 2).
 These are simple gameplay modifications for demonstration purposes.
-Only vanilla game assets are used.
+Most mods use only vanilla game assets.

 Unless otherwise noted, each mod should work with both original missions and all fan missions.